santander-group-europe/innersource-projecttemplate/CONTRIBUTING.md

 # Contribution Guidelines

+If you are joining the project right now, please read the [guide to your first contributions](/doc/your-first-contributions.md) first for context and preparations.

-This document describes how to send a contribution to the project.
+Then, this document describes how to send a contribution to the project:

-* [Definitions](#definitions): **please this section first**.
+1. [Definitions](#definitions): **please this section first**.
-* [InnerSource Contribution](#innersource-contribution): describes the process of proposing a new feature or fix to the project.
+1. [InnerSource Contribution](#innersource-contribution): describes the process of proposing a new feature or fix to the project.
-* [Sending a contribution](#sending-a-contribution): describes how to send a contribution to the project once it was accepted to be scheduled.
+1. [Sending a contribution](#sending-a-contribution): describes how to send a contribution to the project once it was accepted to be scheduled.
-* [Branch Policy](#branch-policy): describes the project's branching strategy.
+1. [Branch Policy](#branch-policy): describes the project's branching strategy.
-* [Additional Documentation](#additional-documentation): some extra stuff that may be worth reading before start working on your contribution.
+1. [Additional Documentation](#additional-documentation): some extra stuff that may be worth reading before start working on your contribution.

+Once sent, the contribution will undergo a [Code Review Process](/doc/code-review-process.md).

 ## Definitions